Chicken pox And Varicella Vaccine: What You Need To Know

 - Proquad (also called MMRV), a combination vaccine which contains the varicella virus vaccine as well as vaccines against measles, mumps, and rubella.
 It is approved for children aged 12 months to 12 years.

 The CDC recommends that children should receive two doses of the vaccine.
 The first should be given to infants aged between 12 and 15 months, and the second to children aged between four and six years.
 The ACIP (Advisory Committee on Immunization Practices) recommend Varivax be administered at the same time as MMRII in children aged between 12 and 15 months (unless a parent/caregiver requests Proquad as the first dose), then Proquad be given as the second dose to children aged between 4 and 6 years.
 There should be a minimum of 3 months between doses.

 The chickenpox vaccine has been available in the U.S. since 1995.
 Prior to widespread use of the vaccination, nearly 11,000 people were hospitalized each year with chickenpox and about 100 adults and children died.

 Side effects of vaccination are generally mild and short-lived and may include pain and redness at the site of the shot.
 One out of every 25 children who get the vaccine experience a fever and a mild rash.
-There is a slightly higher risk of febrile seizures developing in children who receive the MMRV vaccine instead of separate MMR and varicella vaccines, and the CDC advises that the MMR vaccine and varicella vaccine be administered as separate injections for the first dose.
+There is a slightly higher risk of febrile seizures developing in children who receive the MMRV vaccine instead of separate MMR and varicella vaccines, although this is rare.
+Talk to your doctor if you have any questions.